forcedotcom/cli/releasenotes/sfdx/README.md

     We've made it really easy to create a GitHub issue: specify the `--createissue` parameter, enter a title at the prompt, and a browser window automatically opens with a partially-filled GitHub issue.
 Enter the remaining information about your specific issue, click **Submit new issue**, and you're done.
 Easy peasy!

     The CLI doctor is in and ready to diagnose all your problems!

+* NEW: Retrieve source files into a non-package directory (AKA a directory that _isn't_ configured in your `sfdx-project.json` file) with the new `--retrievetargetdir` parameter of `force:source:retrieve`.
+With this parameter you can now retrieve and update unpackaged source files that you want to keep separate from your packaged files and, for example, not deploy them to a scratch org.

+* FIX: The `force:source:*` commands now support these metdata types:

+   * ExtlClntAppOauthConfigurablePolicies
+   * ExtlClntAppMobileSettings

 ## 7.175.0 (Nov 3, 2022) [stable]